marchion/marchionniLab/index.md

-centered on the values of diversity and inclusion, is crucial to push the boundaries the boundaries of our curiosity and ingenuity, ultimately serving the process of discovery, for the benefit of cancer research patients of **ALL** backgrounds.
+centered on the values of diversity and inclusion, is crucial to push the boundaries the boundaries of our curiosity and ingenuity, ultimately serving the process of discovery, for the benefit of cancer research patients of all backgrounds.

 ***"Considerate la vostra semenza: fatti non foste a viver come bruti ma per seguir virtute e canoscenza."***
 ***(Ulisse nella Divina Commedia, Canto XXVI, Dante Alighieri)***